redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 ## <a id="cannot-find-csv"></a>Cannot find CSV file
 Make sure the `package` annotation in your `annotations.yaml` file matches the prefix of the clusterserviceversion.yaml filename.

-For example if my Operator is called `simple-demo-operator` then the follwing should be set to:
+For example if my Operator is called `simple-demo-operator` then the following should be set to:
 1. metadata/annotations.yaml
 ```bash
 ...